 - Care for terminal medical condition

 For more information on the above circumstances, visit the ATO website.

-If you’re thinking about making an application, make sure you check with your super fund or Retirement Savings Account (RSA) provider first to make sure they will actually be able to take action on any release approval issued by the DHS.
-Even though you may meet a condition of release determined by the DHS, the release of your super savings continues to be subject to the governing rules of the fund you’re in.
+If you’re thinking about making an application, make sure you check with your super fund or Retirement Savings Account (RSA) provider first to make sure they will actually be able to take action on any release approval issued by the ATO.
+Even though you may meet a condition of release determined by the ATO, the release of your super savings continues to be subject to the governing rules of the fund you’re in.